Kurds: Kurdish nationalism of the 20th century

 From 1922 to 1924 in Iraq a Kingdom of Kurdistan existed.
 When Ba'athist administrators thwarted Kurdish nationalist ambitions in Iraq, war broke out in the 1960s.
 In 1970 the Kurds rejected limited territorial self-rule within Iraq, demanding larger areas, including the oil-rich Kirkuk region.

 During the 1920s and 1930s, several large-scale Kurdish revolts took place in Kurdistan.
 Following these rebellions, the area of Turkish Kurdistan was put under martial law and many of the Kurds were displaced.
 The Turkish government also encouraged resettlement of Albanians from Kosovo and Assyrians in the region to change the make-up of the population.
 These events and measures led to long-lasting mutual distrust between Ankara and the Kurds.

 Kurdish officers from the Iraqi army [...] were said to have approached Soviet army authorities soon after their arrival in Iran in 1941 and offered to form a Kurdish volunteer force to fight alongside the Red Army.
 This offer was declined.

 During the relatively open government of the 1950s in Turkey, Kurds gained political office and started working within the framework of the Turkish Republic to further their interests, but this move towards integration was halted with the 1960 Turkish coup d'état.
 The 1970s saw an evolution in Kurdish nationalism as Marxist political thought influenced some in the new generation of Kurdish nationalists opposed to the local feudal authorities who had been a traditional source of opposition to authority; in 1978 Kurdish students would form the militant separatist organization PKK, also known as the Kurdistan Workers' Party in English.
 The Kurdistan Workers' Party later abandoned Marxism-Leninism.

-Kurds are often regarded as "the largest ethnic group without a state", Some researchers, such as Martin van Bruinessen, who seem to agree with the official Turkish position, argue that while some level of Kurdish cultural, social, political and ideological heterogeneity may exist, the Kurdish community has long thrived over the centuries as a generally peaceful and well-integrated part of Turkish society, with hostilities erupting only in recent years.

-Michael Radu, who worked for the United States' Pennsylvania Foreign Policy Research Institute, notes that demands for a Kurdish state comes primarily from Kurdish nationalists, Western human-rights activists, and European leftists.
+Kurds are often regarded as "the largest ethnic group without a state".
+Some researchers, such as Martin van Bruinessen, argue that while some level of Kurdish cultural, social, political and ideological heterogeneity may exist, the Kurdish community has long thrived over the centuries as a generally peaceful and well-integrated part of Turkish society, with hostilities erupting only in recent years.
+Michael Radu, who worked for the United States' Pennsylvania Foreign Policy Research Institute, writes that demands for a Kurdish state come primarily from Kurdish nationalists, Western human-rights activists, and European leftists.